insideone/jedi-training-pills/README.md

 * Store - link to the Steam Store for game from the last cart
 * Ending - when does the giveaway end?
 * Winners - list of winners (well, there must be only one winner for a train, but someone might have made a mistake)
+* No entries - GAs from unread posts (plus the last) that got no entries
 * Problems - if the script can't fetch some data it will show the reason here

 ### "By User" report